EBB Frequently Asked Questions

 Yes.
 EBB is compatible with Windows XP, Vista, 7, and 8.

-Does EBB work with Mac OS X Mountain Lion?
+Does EBB work with Mac OS X Mavericks?

-Yes, EBB is compatible with Mac OSX Leopard and Snow Leopard, Lion, and Mountain Lion.
+Yes, EBB is compatible with Mac OSX Snow Leopard, Lion, Mountain Lion, and Mavericks.

 Will EBB work with non-English operating systems?